DLR-TS/CoSiMa/README.md

 # Configure CoSiMa
 To start CoSiMa a config file (yaml) needs to be provided.
 Since our goal is a broader cosimulation platform than the context of SetLevel needs, some configuration possibilities seem unnessesary.
 The configuration contains information about all connected simulators.
+For a detailed description see the [Dokumentation here](https://github.com/DLR-TS/CoSiMa/blob/master/Configuration.md)
 Currently implemented are CARLA and OSMP and plain FMI.

 ## CARLA